tobiasbriones/blog/swe/dev/java/javafx/design/effect/building-slides-from-screenshots-app-in-javafx/overriding-hash-code-and-equals-in-a-record-with-an-image-field/index.md

 This case shows one example of when to override the default implementation of a Java `record` that has large or binary fields and how a side effect can be mitigated in a system.

+## Setting a Correct Model Identity

+Large structures, binary files, memory addresses, and any kind of poorly-meaningful side effects have to be pushed to the system boundaries, and we have to avoid merging them into our domain boundaries like in this case where a Record should be defined via a meaningful key from our application domain instead of an in-memory image object.